sahwar/madgalaxy/README.md

 source internally where each item is parsed, classified, tagged, and possibly scored.

-After that, content is emitted out to the planet sites, as well as persisted to storage for query later (CouchDB is pretty good for that).
-Each planet site can handle and display incoming content however it wishes, and can subscribe to certain tags emitted from the Supernova.
-Planets may also directly query the CouchDB database for documents it might be interested in, which is just as good as an API.
+After that, content is categorized, indexed, and stored into MongDB + ElasticSearch.
+Each planet site can subscribe to certain tags emitted from the Supernova, make a query for full-text-search, along with many other things.
+Basically, the supernova is an API, and each planet can make requests to it.

 ![ Mad Galaxy diagram ](https://raw.githubusercontent.com/madgloryint/madgalaxy/master/docs/mad_galaxy_sketch.jpg)